tchap/steemreduce/README.md

 Now you are ready to start hacking.
 You can consult `mapreduce_old` any time something is not entirely clear.
 When you are done, just run

+``
+$ go get
+``

+to fetch the dependencies.
+It is usually enough to run this once at the beginning.
+Then you need to

 ```
 $ go build
 ```